Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 Passive GPS Tracking Technology Advantages for Machinery Assets

 Passive tracking systems also prove more reliable in the challenging environments where heavy equipment operates.
 Construction sites often feature limited cellular connectivity, metal structures that interfere with signals, and remote locations far from telecommunications infrastructure.
-Passive devices can collect location data throughout these periods and transmit accumulated information once connectivity becomes available, ensuring no gaps in the location history even when equipment operates in areas where real-time transmission would be impossible.
+Passive devices can collect location data throughout these periods and transmit accumulated information once connectivity becomes available, ensuring no gaps in the location history even when equipment operates in areas where passive transmission would be impossible.

 The simplified installation process represents another practical advantage for heavy equipment applications.
 Passive GPS trackers typically require no connection to the equipment’s electrical system, eliminating the need for professional installation and the risk of warranty violations or electrical system interference.
 Magnetic mounting or discrete placement options allow quick deployment across entire equipment fleets without taking machinery out of service or requiring specialized technical expertise.